SubodhShil/DSA-Problem-Solving/Algorithms/University/Semester 6/Algorithms/algorithm.md

 ```

 ### <ins>**Choosing DS for Floyd-Warshall algorithm**</ins>
-Floyd-Warshall is an effecient algorithm to find all pair shortest path by using **Dynamic Programming**.
+Floyd-Warshall is an efficient algorithm to find all pair shortest path by using **Dynamic Programming**.

 Algorithm components:

 **Distance table**: The distance table is used to store shortest distance between all pair of vertices.
-We can choose between 2D array (C++ vector container, traditional 2D array) or hashma(C++ map) to create the distance table.
+We can choose between 2D array (C++ vector of vector or traditional 2D array) or hashmap(C++ map) to create the distance table.

-Here are observations to choose betweens two:
+Here are observations to choose between two:
 1. 2D array gives us O(1) or constant time access to elements.
 2. Since it is a DP algorithm, there is no better option than using 2D array.
-3. 2D requires more space.
+3. 2D array requires more space.
 4. Map is less space consuming.
 5. Map has a complex implementation downside.